Friday, April 24, 2009

 To determine the types (comes after comma for each column) was a challenge too.
 It still is, when I do this again for other purposes.

-http://msdn.microsoft.com/en-us/library/aa981241.aspx is the most explanatory that I found, but still not stisfactorily clear.
+This document http://msdn.microsoft.com/en-us/library/aa981241.aspx is the most explanatory that I found, but still not stisfactorily clear.

 For instance, in addition to the URL type, it says now we have another type called Link.
 I tried both but did not see the difference.
 They are the same in the XML.
 I think Microsoft should give us a table where we see the matching between Content Column type and type should be used in the CommonViewFields and other similar properties of CQWP…